 My father came into the home skeletal.
 Very poorly.
 18 months later, with the excellent care and support from the staff and management, he is a different person.
 He has put on weight and is happy.
 He has a very good rapport with all staff.
 He is safe and secure and is treated with dignity.

 We visit every week or two.
 The food always looks delicious.
 The staff are welcoming, friendly and fantastic with the residents, always kind and caring.
 We are also impressed by the amount of activities that are arranged.

 My mother has been a resident for a few years now, so Edgehill feels like a real home.
-In the beginning, she had few needs but now requires greater attention and care.
 For Mum; its a safe, friendly environment.
 For me; they give me reassurance and confidence my precious package (Mum) is being cared for and protected.